 “We’re in this moment right now where what we’re asking of our dogs is different than what it used to be even a generation ago,” Woods says.
 “We feel like our dogs are much more a part of our families, so we want them to come on vacations, or be in the family photo, and a lot of them are sleeping on the bed.
 This requires different behaviors from the ones we were used to.”

 But service dogs have always been by their humans’ side in all sorts of environments, so what Woods and Hare have learned isn’t just applicable to working dogs; it can also help everyday dog people bond with and train their own best friends.
-Here’s some of what Woods has to say about the magic of eye contact, the limits of breed generalizations… and the unexpected upside of puppies eating poop.
+Here’s some of what Woods has to say about the magic of eye contact, the limits of breed generalizations, and how a short walk can do wonders for behavior.

 Puppy Kindergarten is available now.